Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-10-legwork.md

 "I'm approaching on foot, then."

 "You have to.
 Their sensors will pick up vehicles and dropships easily, and with their defensive coilguns... a vehicular assault isn't possible.
 But the facility's designers never reckoned on the idea that anybody could approach on foot.
-It's a class eleven planet---a walk in the park next to Earth, but dangerous to the rest of us."
+It's a class eleven planet - a walk in the park next to Earth, but dangerous to the rest of us."

 "So I should just be able to jog up to the walls."
 Julian sounded skeptical.